aimeele97/cyclistic_customer_behavior_analysis/README.md

   ![alt text](img/image-6.png)

 # Recommendations:

-To effectively target casual riders, marketing efforts should focus on the peak months (June to September) and weekends, when casual riders are most active.
-Highlight electric bikes and scooters, which are popular for leisure rides.
-Special promotions can be tailored to high-traffic locations like "Streeter Dr & Grand Ave," where casual riders tend to congregate, with the goal of converting them into members.
-Additionally, the peak activity window from 4:00 PM to 7:00 PM should be targeted with time-sensitive offers or loyalty rewards to increase engagement and retention during these busy hours.

-__These below strategies shoud be cosiders to convert casual into memebrs:__

 - **Enhance the Membership Experience with Exclusive Perks:** Focus on enhancing the overall membership experience in ways that are exclusive to members, which makes membership feel more rewarding and valuable.